jbatson5/QMC-Manual/docs/installation.rst

 Installing on systems with ARMv8-based processors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following build recipe was verified using the `Arm Compiler for HPC' on the ANL JLSE Comanche system with Cavium ThunderX2 processors on November 6, 2018.
+The following build recipe was verified using the 'Arm Compiler for HPC' on the ANL JLSE Comanche system with Cavium ThunderX2 processors on November 6, 2018.

 ::